UBC-Stat-ML/nextflow-notes/README.md

 screen -dr
 ```

-- One you are in a screen, ssh into Sockeye
+- Once you are in a screen, ssh into Sockeye
-- In Sockeye, follow the instructions below to create a symlink to where you will be cloning this repo (a specific location in the file system where read and write will be much faster than your home folder; warning, not backed up but as you will see, part of the process will include a kind of back up in github), then clone and go there
+- In Sockeye, follow the instructions below to create a symlink to where you will be cloning this repo (a specific location in the file system where read and write will be much faster than your home folder; shared across my allocation, so create a subfolder; warning, not backed up but as you will see, part of the process will include a kind of back up in github), then clone and go there

 ```
 cd ~